 West Horsley Parish Council established a Youth Council in April 2021 with a Safeguarding Policy to underpin its function.
-In doing so, the Council recognised the importance of this policy applying to its other work with children and young people in the planning and staging of events, for example 'Potatoes in Pots' as part of West Horsley in Bloom, the annual Teddy Bears' Picnic, and the Christmas Lantern Parade.
+The Council recognises the importance of applying both its Safeguarding Policy and Child Protection Policy to any work the Youth Council undertakes which involves children and young people, for example the running of events such as Family Fun Runs and Youth Movie Nights.

-This policy should therefore be read as applying to all activities where children and young people are involved.
+This policy should therefore be read in conjunction with the Council's Child Protection Policy which applies to all activities where children and young people are involved.